mguymon/active_admin_pagedown/README.md

 If you want to use the simple default intializer for Pagedown, add the following as well:

+    //= require active_admin_pagedown/default

+The default JS scans the page for `.wmd-input` tags and applies the Pagedown editor widget.

 ## Usage

 Now you can use the `pagedown_text` input via the `:as` option: